 CRITERIA EXPLAINED

-The information contained within this document provides indicators of judging criteria which pertains to both amateur and professional competition.
+The following document contains an overview of DFAC judging Criteria for both male and female competitors The information contained within this document provides indicators of judging criteria which pertain to both amateur and professional competition.
 The information provided is for guidance purposes only and is not considered to be exhaustive or exclusive.
-DFAC judges will be expected to exercise professional judgement where they consider appropriate in a formalized judging environment.
+DFAC judges will be expected to exercise professional judgement where they consider appropriate in a formalised judging environment.

-The judging criteria comprises 3 rounds: Symmetry, Muscularity and Evening Performance.
-The weighting of each individual round with regards to scoring is divided evenly across the 3 rounds.
+The DFAC judging criteria comprises the judgement of competitors over 2 or 3 rounds: Symmetry, Muscularity and Evening Performance.
+The weighting of each individual round with regard to scoring is divided evenly across the 2 or 3 rounds.

 This round will be judged on how well a competitor showcases their physique and will not be judged purely on the best choice of props, styles of dancing or choice of music.
 Competitors should keep their routines to a bodybuilding format where possible, with any additional choices of entertainment aimed at complementing the strengths of their physique.